mailtoharshit/awesome-salesforce/README.md

 ### Technical Blogs
+* [Salesforce Developer Releations Blog](https://developer.salesforce.com/blogs/) - Managed by Salesforce Developer Relations Team, you will find coolest of updates in the world of Salesforce, mostly experienments, features and developer evagelist blog official from this podium.
+* [Salesforce Engineering Blog](https://developer.salesforce.com/blogs/engineering/) - Covers latest update from engineering team, you will find updates about core engineering and product releated post and some awesome people to follow
 * [Christophe Coenraets](http://coenraets.org/blog/) - Christophe Coenraets is a Developer Evangelist for Salesforce.com where he focuses on mobile application development, [Read More] (http://coenraets.org/blog/bio/)
 * [Jeff Doughlas](http://coenraets.org/blog/) - Senior Technical Consultant at Appirio & Developer Evangelist Architect at topcoder specializing in cloud-based, APIs & mobile apps.
 [Read More] (http://blog.jeffdouglas.com/about/)
 * [Keir Bowden](http://bobbuzzard.blogspot.com/)- Also known as Keir Bowden and Keir is Chief Technical Officer at BrightGen, a Salesforce Platinum Partner, in the United Kingdom.[Read More] (https://www.blogger.com/profile/07815472992351343395)